This page contains the findings of systematic reviews undertaken by review groups linked to the EPPI-Centre

 However, most studies were designed and conducted by the specialists themselves, using research approaches with limited capacity to control for the potential biases arising from such a situation.

 For research on the professional development of teaching assistants, click here.

-For research on the professional development of untrained and under-trained teachers in low-and middle-income countries, click here.
+For research on initial teacher education and professional development in low-and middle-income countries, click here.

 1. How does collaborative Continuing Professional Development (CPD) for teachers of the 5-16 age range affect teaching and learning?
 (2003)

 2. The impact of collaborative continuing professional development (CPD) on classroom teaching and learning - Review: How do collaborative and sustained CPD and sustained but not collaborative CPD affect teaching and learning?
 (2005)